 - 1. Member countries or territories shall be promptly notified of the budget approved by the Council for purposes of the payment of their respective contributions under this budget.
-The invoice for these contributions shall be sent before July 31 of the year prior to the year of the budget, accompanied by a copy of the approved budget.
-Payment shall be made before January 31 of the year to which the budget applies. - 2.
-Any and all payments in arrears after the date indicated in paragraph 1 above shall accrue interest at the rate of 3% per annum, starting from the aforesaid deadline.
+The invoice for these contributions shall be sent before December 31 of the year prior to the year of the budget, accompanied by a copy of the approved budget.
+Payment shall be made before June 30 of the year to which the budget applies. - 2.
+Any and all payments in arrears after the date indicated in paragraph 1 above shall accrue interest at the rate of 3% per annum, starting from June 30.